umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Environments/index.md

 ## What is an environment?

 An environment on a Heartcore project can be defined as a *workspace* and is at the same time a Git repository.
-When you have more than one environment on your project, these environments will act as branches of the master repository.
+When you have more than one environment on your project, these environments will act as branches of the main repository.

 Umbraco Heartcore uses a deployment model that relies on Git and other core technology, which gives you an option to move both content and structure files from one environment to another.